Pasangsaki Sherpa - one of Olanchung Gola's expert weavers

 The dyes used are mainly derived from vegetable pigments such as 'tsoe' (a local grass that colours the wool green) and 'kohim' (a local root that produces oranges).
 Some non-indigenous dyes, such as indigo, are also used as are a small number of synthetic dyes, particularly in the new rugs.

-Each rug takes one week to transport overland to Kathmandu, first by porter, then mule and finally by jeep.
+Each rug takes five to transport overland to Kathmandu, first by porter, then mule and finally by jeep.